If you have found the information on these pages useful, you might like to contribute to the costs involved (this money comes directly to me)

 Member of Household3 April 1881They was listed as a member of the household of John Conway and Mary Carson in the 1881 census at 30 Northburn Street, Glasgow, Lanarkshire, Scotland, .
 John Conway, nephew, unmarried, aged 17, Student of Arts, born Troon, Ayr, Scotland; John Conway, head, married, 29, Coal Master's Clerk, born Monktown, Ayr, Scotland; Mary Conway, wife, married, 35, born Ireland.19

-Member of Household5 April 1891They was listed as a member of the household of Robert C Hutton and Margaret Isabella Alexander in the 1891 census at The Manse, Congregational Church, High Street West, Rothbury, Northumberland, England, .
+Member of Household5 April 1891They was listed as a member of the household of Robert C Hutton congregational minister and Margaret Isabella Alexander in the 1891 census at The Manse, Congregational Church, High Street West, Rothbury, Northumberland, England, .
 John Conway, visitor, mar, 27, Presbyterian minister, Scotland; Robert C Hutton, head, mar, 29, Congregational minister, Scotland; Margaret Isa, wife, mar, 34, Scotland.20

 Head of Household31 March 1901He was listed as head of household along with spouse Mary McCulloch Alexander in the 1901 census at 1 Ravenscourt Square, Hammersmith, London, Middlesex, England, .
 John Conway, head, mar, 37, Presbyterian minister, Scotland; Mary M, wife, mar, 39, Scotland; also in the household were Monica I M Conway and Esther May Cook.21